-- 10 Figure 11 shows the comparison between the non dimensional regional growth curve obtained - 11 fitting a GEV on simulated ADM computed with and without B.C., the observations - 12 (available ADM on Liguria Region) and the simulated ADM.
-The results are quite good even - 13 if it seems that the modeling chain without B.C. leads to a small underestimation of high - frequency events (low T) and a small overestimation of low frequency events (high T) with - 15 respect to the observations.
-Anyway both observed and modeled ADM lay inside the - 16 confidence intervals (95 %) for a large part of the curve. - 17 In the Figure we reported the curves built using simulations of all the sub-basins with a - drainage area larger than $A{th}=15 \text{ km}^2$ together with those obtained using only the basins - where the hydrological model was calibrated.
-The curves that used only calibrated basins are - 20 really similar to the others, proving that the latter configuration enhances the robustness of the - 21 regional curve estimation without introducing evident errors. - The main differences in the case of B.C. configuration are that observations lay always inside - 23 the confidence intervals and there is a better matching between simulated and observed - sample curves.
-This is a significant finding in fact the regional curve is an important - 25 ingredient to deal with quantile estimation in ungauged basins.
-It is important to highlight that
+Figure 11 shows the comparison between the non dimensional regional growth curve obtained fitting a GEV on simulated ADM computed with and without B.C., the observations (available ADM on Liguria Region) and the simulated ADM.
+The results are quite good even if it seems that the modeling chain without B.C. leads to a small underestimation of high frequency events (low T) and a small overestimation of low frequency events (high T) with respect to the observations.
+Anyway both observed and modeled ADM lay inside the confidence intervals (95 %) for a large part of the curve.

+17 In the Figure we reported the curves built using simulations of all the sections with a drainage 18 area larger than A{th} together with those obtained using only the sections where the 19 hydrological model was calibrated.
+The curves that used only calibrated sections are really 20 similar to the others, proving that the latter configuration enhances the robustness of the 21 regional curve estimation without introducing evident errors.

-- 1 regional approach allows to reduce the errors that can be found for single basins (Boni et al., - 2 2007) and which are shown in section 3.2; on one side the normalization of each ADM series - 3 with its average reduces the effects of bias (due for example to a bad hydrological model - 4 calibration and other sources of error), on the other side the ADM time series of each outlet - 5 section (or grid point) is only a small sub-sample of the entire sample used to build the - 6 regional curve.
-It is anyway important to highlight that good results in terms of growth curve - 7 could be also partially due to the effect of error compensation. - 8 To compare the quantiles estimated using the modelling chain with those in Boni et al. (2007) - 9 the following ratio was considered:
+The main differences in the case of B.C. configuration are that observations lay always inside the confidence intervals and there is a better matching between simulated and observed sample curves.
+This is a significant finding in fact the regional curve is an important ingredient to deal with quantile estimation in ungauged sections.
+It is important to highlight that regional approach allows to reduce the errors that can be found for single basins (Boni et al., 2007) and which are shown in section 3.2; on one side the normalization of each ADM series with its average reduces the effects of bias (due for example to a bad hydrological model calibration), on the other side the ADM time series of each outlet section (or grid point) is only a small sub-sample of the entire sample used to build the regional curve.

+To compare the quantiles estimated using the modelling chain with those in Boni et al. (2007) the following ratio was considered:

+8

-$$Ratio(T) = \frac{Q(T){Model}}{Q(T){Reg}}$$ (8)
+$$Ratio(T) = \frac{Q(T){Model}}{Q(T){Reg}}$$

+(8)